-ISIS routed in Raqqa as 'major military operations' declared over
+ISIS defeated in Raqqa stronghold

 Foreign fighters swelled the ranks of ISIS in Raqqa, which it used as a base to launch terror attacks around the world.

+A sustained effort to retake the city began in early June, in an operation led by the SDF and backed up by coalition air strikes.
+The SDF announced the final phase of the operation at the weekend.

-One of the last battlegrounds was Paradise Square, the infamous area in the center where ISIS jihadists carried out public beheadings and crucifixions.
+In the past few days, the SDF said it had cleared ISIS fighters from the National Raqqa Hospital and Paradise Square, the infamous area in the center where ISIS jihadists carried out public beheadings and crucifixions.

-SDF fighters retook the National Raqqa Hospital from ISIS on Tuesday, the US coalition said on its website Tuesday.

-Twenty-two ISIS foreign fighters were killed during clashes around the hospital, the SDF said, describing the jihadists as "mercenaries."
+The terror group's black flag was hauled down from Raqqa's stadium, its last hideout in the city, on Tuesday, Reuters reported.

-"The SDF have taken casuaties in the past hours and we expect there will still be pockets of ISIS fighters in the coming days," coalition spokesman Col. Ryan Dillon told CNN.
+"The SDF have taken casualties in the past hours and we expect there will still be pockets of ISIS fighters in the coming days," coalition spokesman Col. Ryan Dillon told CNN.

-He said SDF forces recently triggered a hidden explosive planted by ISIS.

-Nicknamed "Hell Square" by the city's residents, Paradise Square (Al Naeem square in Arabic) was the place where locals were forced to watch atrocities after being summoned by loudspeakers.

-Bodies and severed heads would be left there for days, mounted on posts.

-There was only one US airstrike in Syria Monday, but that was far from Raqqa, where there haven't been any for two days, a further indication that the battle for the city is almost over.
+In a sign that the SDF operation was nearing a conclusion, coalition air strikes had eased off in the past week.
+There was only one US airstrike in Syria Monday, but that was far from Raqqa.
 Dillon said the SDF hadn't asked for any more air support, meaning the coalition was confident that there were no more ISIS fighters left.

 "Raqqa is being Slaughtered Silently," the award-winning network of citizen journalists who remained in the city throughout the occupation, tweeted Monday that 30 buses and 10 trucks were used to transfer ISIS fighters from Raqqa.